Do Anonymous LLCs Still Work in 2025?

 What is an Anonymous LLC?

 An Anonymous LLC is a type of Limited Liability Company that allows owners (aka members) to keep their identities private from the public and sometimes even from the state.
-This used to offer privacy.
+US-based Anonymous LLCs have now regained much of their privacy appeal, as US companies are no longer required to report beneficial ownership information to FinCEN as of March 2025.

 What states allow Anonymous LLCs?